ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 Your goal is to extend the [Ho!
 Ho!
 Ho! project from yesterday](../day1/hohoho) to add a final set of features:

-- After the user logs in periodically poll the `GET /messages` endpoint and update the UI when new messages arrive
+- After the user logs in, always check for new messages and update the display when new ones arrive
 - Display photos included in your messages
 - Ability to send photos along with your messages

 ## Instructions

-The instructions for these exercises are short and sweet to give you an opportunity to flex your documentation reading muscles.
+The instructions for these exercises are short and sweet to give you a chance to practice looking through documentation.

 ### Exercise 1.
 Always check new messages